Health Information and Tools > Patient Care Handouts > Thumb-Sucking in Children: Care Instructions

 Thumb-Sucking in Children: Care Instructions

 Thumb-sucking is normal in babies and young children.
-A natural sucking instinct leads some babies to suck their thumbs during their first few months of life or even before birth.
-Babies may also suck on their fingers, hands, or items such as pacifiers.
-Most babies who suck their thumbs stop on their own between ages 3 and 6 years old.
+They have a natural urge to suck that starts in their first few months of life or even before birth.
+Babies may also suck on their fingers or hands, or items such as pacifiers.

-Long-term thumb-sucking may cause dental problems.
+Most children who suck their thumbs stop on their own between ages 3 and 6 years old.
+Long-term thumb-sucking (after age 4 or 5) may cause dental problems.
 It can make a child's teeth uneven or push the teeth outward and can affect the roof of the mouth.
 Thumb-sucking also may cause speech problems, including lisping and thrusting out the tongue when talking.
-Children who suck their thumbs often after the age of 4 or 5 are at risk for these problems.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.